wadelau/wadelau.github.io/hanjst/hanjst-ready-to-go.md

 ```

 ### GWA2 in Java
 ---
-Hanjst is the default template engine for GWA2, so it is easy to have a look at the process of Hanjst in a
+Hanjst is the default template engine for [GWA2](https://github.com/wadelau/GWA2), so it is easy to have a look at the process of Hanjst in a web application by running a demo for GWA2 in Java.

 ---